Things You Need to Know: Explore Baja Expeditions

 There are two recommended ways to get from the airport to the marina:

 You can take a taxi directly from the airport to the marina.
 The cost is approximately $60 US.

 This is the most economical way to get from the airport to the marina.

-At the TAXI stand, ask for a collectivo.
+At the taxi stand, ask for a collectivo.
 A collectivo is a very nice shuttle that takes about 9 passengers and drops people at the hotels.
 This costs approximately $15 US.
 Since you’re going to San Jose you will be dropped off first.
-You can have the collectivo drop you off at the Hotel Tropicana.
-Once at the Hotel Tropicana, they can request a TAXI to the Marina Los Cabos.
-You shouldn't pay more than $10 US.
-It's about a 15 minute ride from the hotel to the marina.
+You can have the collectivo drop you off at the Tropicana Inn.
+Once at the Tropicana Inn, they can request a taxi to Marina Los Cabos.
+You shouldn't pay more than $15 US.
+It's about a 15-minute ride from the hotel to the marina.

-By choosing the Collectivo & Taxi method, you can expect to pay about $25 US.
+By choosing the collectivo & taxi method, you can expect to pay about $30 US.

 Arrival & Departure